ebowwa/Real-time-Learning-Camera/README.md

 2.  **Teach an Object:** Point your camera at an object you want the classifier to learn.
 3.  **Give it a Name:** Type a name for the object in the input field (e.g., "Coffee Mug").
 4.  **Learn:** Click the "Learn Object" button.
 The app will capture a frame and save the object's unique fingerprint to its memory.
-5.  **Fine-Tune (Optional):** Use the "Analysis Balance" slider in the "Classifier Settings" section to adjust whether the AI should focus more on the object's `Color` or its `Shape`.
-For objects with unique shapes but common colors, slide it towards `Shape`.
-For objects with distinct colors, slide it towards `Color`.
+5.  **Fine-Tune (Optional):** Use the sliders in the "Feature Weights" section to adjust the importance of each feature.
+For an object with a unique shape but common color, increase the "Shape" weight.
+For an object with a distinct color, increase the "Color" weight.
+The percentages show the real-time influence of each feature.
 6.  **Recognize:** The classifier will now attempt to recognize the object whenever it's in the camera's view and there is motion.
 7.  **Expand its Brain:** Teach it more objects!
 It will do its best to distinguish between them in real-time.
 You can view and manage all learned items in the "Memory" list.